SDL-Hercules-390/hyperion/readme/README.COMMADPT.md

 - DIAL CCW Not tested
 - There is 1 thread per line, when there should be 1 thread for ALL lines.
 - MAXDEVT may have to be adjusted under WINDOWS to accomodate for a large number of lines (because some I/O may take an undefinite amount of time).
-- There is no 'REAL' Bsc line support yet.
+- There is no 'REAL' BSC line support yet.